How do I build more emotional resilience when Trying to Conceive?

 The BEST way to determine your fertile window is to track your basal body temperature (BBT) with a thermometer and track the evolution of your cervical mucus throughout your cycle.
 This is especially important if you are having irregular cycles, which may be the case if you have PCOS.

-Reason #2: You are rushing yourself.
+Reason #2: You are in a rush.

 I know, it’s SO HARD to be patient.
 Especially if you feel like your biological clock is ticking!
 But when you are in a rush to get pregnant it signals to your nervous system that you are in danger; that your body is not a safe place to be, and this makes it even harder.